PRO-2684/gadgets/github_plus/README.md

     - **↗️ Right Sidebar**: Configures the right sidebar (`Default`, `Hide 'Latest changes'`, `Hide 'Explore repositories'`, `Hide Completely`)
 - **📦 Release Features**
     - **⬆️ Release Uploader**: Show uploader of release assets.
+        - Shows a user hover card on hover if the uploader is a user.
+        - Colored as green if the uploader is a GitHub App.
     - **📥 Release Downloads**: Show download counts of release assets.
     - **📊 Release Histogram**: Show a histogram of download counts for each release asset.
         - Does not show up if there is only zero or one release asset.